Sarvind1/tat-calculator/commits_guide.md

 3. **Better Maintainability**: Changes are localized to relevant modules
 4. **Improved Readability**: Smaller, focused files are easier to understand
 5. **Reusability**: Components can be used independently
+6. **Organized Outputs**: Clean folder structure for all generated files

 ## Backward Compatibility